drunkONdata/fetch_dog_adoption/README.md

 validation survey which showed a 89.4% preference for it.

 ## Data Preparation
 Data was gathered from RescueGroups.org as JSON files.
-In total, the image corpus consisted of 14.3Gb of data totaling 152,185 images of 48,784 dogs.
+In total, the image dataset consisted of 14.3Gb of data totaling 152,185 images of 48,784 dogs.
 Of the features we concentrated on were:

 * AnimalID
 * OrgID